FIX: Computer is not authorized to run iTunes

 1. Log out of iTunes

-1. To log out, open the media player’s library, click Account and select the Sign Out option.
+1. To log out, open the media player’s library, click Account, and select the Sign Out option.

 2. Then click Account > Sign In, and enter your Apple ID to log back in.

-If iTunes says that your computer is not authorized, but it actually is, the cause of the problem might be a glitch that is easily fixed by logging out and logging in to iTunes again.
+If iTunes says that your computer is not authorized, but it actually is, the cause of the problem might be a glitch easily fixed by logging out and logging in to iTunes again.

 2. Check what user account purchased the media file